- Class: ENGL 797 — Feminist & Gender Critique in Critical Video Game Theory

 Episode 5: “Polarized”

-Episode 5–logically and narratively–almost ruined the game for me.
+Episode 5–emotionally and narratively–was exhausting and painful.
 I mean, damn, look at the way it opens: with an image of Max strapped to a chair.
-Her lack of move-ability and control is a big theme and critique in this episode.
-About half-way through, I was tempted to watch a playthrough (I didn’t), and in two words, here’s why:
+Her lack of mobility and control is a big theme in and critique of this episode.
+About half-way through, I was tempted to watch a playthrough (I didn’t) instead of finishing it myself.
+Why?

 I would be interested in doing a study on the reactions of episode 5 between female and male players.
 As a female player, having absolutely no control over what happened for most of the episode was infuriating and invasive.
 For the first fifteen to twenty minutes of gameplay, Jefferson is drugging Max, moving her around, demanding to see her “purity,” and ecstatically gushing over his capture of the other women.
 The visuals alone are terrifying: cameras at every angle focus on Max, her black t-shirt doesn’t allow her to blend into the white background (sidenote: in a visual allusion, her shirt has the iconic moth from Silence of the Lambs), and Jefferson is standing directly over her and forcing his camera (his gaze) into her face and body.
 Verbally, the scene was audibly assaulting, with Jefferson screaming, “stay still!”,”I need you posed and framed MY WAY!”, “I need to capture the purity of your image,”, and my favorite (gag) “I like my models to be seen, not heard.”
 Until David comes to rescue her, Max is at Jefferson’s mercy, visually, audibly, and physically.